oasislabs/oasis.js/docs/gateways.rst

 .. code-block:: javascript

-   const subscription = gateway.eth.subscribe('newBlockHeaders');
+   const subscription = await gateway.eth.subscribe('newHeads');

    subscription.on('data', (event) => {
-     // Do something with your headers.
+     // Do something with your block headers.
    });

 To unsubscribe, give the subscription id to the ``eth_unsubscribe`` method.
 Continuing the